 by John Steinbeck

-It’s almost better to think of the doctor as a symbol instead of a character.
-He’s so much a caricature of everything that’s wrong with colonial oppression that he isn’t exactly realistic.
-From the "little hammocks" of his eyes to his dressing gown of red watered Parisian silk, the doctor eats, sleeps, and breathes greed.
-With no respect for human life, he uses his profession only for money, even if that means manipulation.
-He tends to an old woman though her only ailment is only age, yet he refuses to treat Coyotito’s potentially fatal scorpion bite.
+With no respect for human life, he uses his profession only for money... even if that means manipulation.
+He tends to an old woman (though her only ailment is age) yet he refuses to treat Coyotito’s potentially fatal scorpion bite.
 His desire for wealth has completely skewed his sense of values.

-But the lowest of all lows comes when the doctor visits the newly-rich Kino under pretense of treating his son.
-For a doctor to poison a patient intentionally is absurdly unethical – more evidence that this particular doctor is more a caricature than any sort of realistic depiction.
+But the Doc hits a new low when he comes to visit the newly-rich Kino under the pretense of treating his son.
+For a doctor to poison a patient intentionally is absurdly unethical—and more evidence that this particular doctor is a symbolic figure (who basically has "Colonial Villain" tattooed on his forehead).